groton-school/myschoolapp-reporting/packages/workflows/pronunciation/README.md

 #### `--stdoutLevel=<stdoutLevel>`

-Log level to console stdout: "all", "trace", "debug", "info", "warning", "error", "fatal", or "off" (default: "info")
+Log level to console stdout: "all", "trace", "debug", "info", "warning", "error", "fatal", or "off" (Default: "info")

 #### `--fileLevel=<fileLevel>`

-Log level to log file (if --logFilePath provided): "all", "trace", "debug", "info", "warning", "error", "fatal", or "off" (default: "all")
+Log level to log file (if --logFilePath provided): "all", "trace", "debug", "info", "warning", "error", "fatal", or "off" (Default: "all")

-### Workflow behavior options

-#### `--ignoreErrors`

-Continue run even if errors are encountered (default: true, use --no-ignoreErrors to halt on errors)
+### 1Password integration

-#### `--logRequests`
+#### `--serviceAccountToken=<serviceAccountToken>`

-Log fetch requests and responses for analysis and debugging (default: false)
+1Password service account token (required if any secret references are present in the environment)

 ### Output options

 #### `-o<outputPath> --outputPath=<outputPath>`

-Path to output directory or file to save command output (default: "/Users/sbattis/Documents/GitHub/myschoolapp-reporting", will use the value in environment variable OUTPUT_PATH if present)
+Path to output directory or file to save command output, will use the value in environment variable OUTPUT_PATH if present

 #### `--pretty`